Freikorps Oberland: Beer Hall Putsch

 On 8 November 1923 the Bund activated many members and participated actively in the Hitlerputsch.
 Members of the Bund, led by Ludwig Oestreicher took Jewish people as hostages.

 Because of his participation in the coup attempt the Bund Oberland e.
-V. first was forbidden in Bavaria and at the end of 1923 all over Germany.
-By act of Gustav Ritter von Kahr the Bund Oberland was dissolved on 9 November 1923.
+V. was banned in Bavaria and, by the end of 1923, across Germany.
+Gustav Ritter von Kahr dissolved the Bund Oberland on 9 November 1923.
 Weber was sent to prison the same day and later accused in the Hitler-Process and sentenced to five years in prison.
-Former members of the Bund co-worked with extreme right terror organization Organisation Consul.
+Former members of the Bund worked with extreme-right terror organization Organisation Consul.
 On 9.
-Januar 1924 they killed in French-occupied palatine separatism leader Franz Josef Heinz.
+January 1924 they killed separatist leader Franz Josef Heinz in the French-occupied Palatinate.